 If money laundering issues arise, or you have already reported an agent to Anti-Money Laundering Supervision (AMLS), see CH881150.

 It is an offence to conceal documents from HMRC in relation to conduct notices, see CH182180, and file access notices, see CH183420.
-If, while reviewing an agent’s files, you become aware that documents have been concealed you must refer your case to Criminal Investigation through the Evasion Referral Process, see CH880400.
+If, while reviewing an agent’s files, you become aware that documents have been concealed you must refer your case to Fraud Investigation Service through the Evasion Referral Process, see CH880400.
 Do not discuss penalties with the person who you suspect has committed the offence.

 Where you suspect dishonesty in a tax agent’s personal returns, see CH883680.